HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Neural networks are inspired by biological neurons.
 These neurons take inputs and "fire" a signal to its output neurons.
 Whether it a signal is fired or not depends on how strong the inputs are.
 Likewise, activation functions determine whether or not a node in a neural network fires a signal and how strong that signal is to its downstream nodes.

-A common activation function is the sigmoid:
+A traditional activation function is the sigmoid:

 ![sigmoid](https://upload.wikimedia.org/wikipedia/commons/thumb/5/53/Sigmoid-function-2.svg/2000px-Sigmoid-function-2.svg.png)